OpenArabicPE/journal_al-haqaiq/README.md

 # TEI edition

 The main challenge is to combine the full text and the images in a TEI edition.
-As *al-maktabat al-shāmila* did not reproduce page breaks true to the print edition, every single one of the more than 6000 page breaks must be added manually and linked to the digital image of the page.
+As *al-maktabat al-shāmila* did not reproduce page breaks true to the print edition, every single one of the more than 1500 page breaks must be added manually and linked to the digital image of the page.

+The TEI files can be found in the folder [xml](xml/).

 ## General design